New York University Stern School of Business: Undergraduate

-Admissions decisions are handled by the school's parent institution, New York University, and are made on a holistic basis that considers academic record, standardized test scores, accomplishments outside of the classroom, recommendations, essays, and diversity.
+Admissions decisions are made on a holistic basis that considers academic record, standardized test scores, accomplishments outside of the classroom, recommendations, essays, and diversity.
+In 2023, the median combined verbal and math SAT score of incoming freshmen at the undergraduate level of Stern was 1550 and 95% ranked within the top 10% of their high school's graduating class.

-In 2021, the median combined verbal and math SAT score of incoming freshmen at the undergraduate level of Stern was 1550 and 77% ranked within the top 10% of their high school's graduating class.
-In 2021, the undergraduate acceptance rate dropped to 5.6%.
+Graduate

-The MBA program's admission rate is one of the lowest in the country at 15.7%.
+The MBA program's admission rate is one of the lowest in the country at 25.1%.
 The admitted (full-time) MBA students' average Graduate Management Admission Test (GMAT) score was 720 with an undergraduate average GPA of 3.51.
-The Stern School announced it will join the growing list of programs now accepting the Graduate Record Examinations (GRE) from MBA candidates applying beginning in 2010.
-Applicants will have the option to submit either GMAT or GRE scores with their application.
+The Stern School announced it would join the programs accepting the Graduate Record Examinations (GRE) from MBA candidates applying beginning in 2010.
+Applicants were to have the option to submit either GMAT or GRE scores with their application.